OPS-E2E-PPE/VBA-Docs/api/Word.TextEffectFormat.Tracking.md

 keywords: vbawd10.chm164561007
 f1_keywords:
 - vbawd10.chm164561007
-ms.prod: word
 api_name:
 - Word.TextEffectFormat.Tracking
 ms.assetid: 40e1ac58-b292-ac12-6e82-a93f87013d6d
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TextEffectFormat.Tracking property (Word)

 Returns or sets the ratio of the horizontal space allotted to each character in the specified WordArt in relation to the width of the character.
 Read/write **Single**.

 ## Syntax

 _expression_. `Tracking`

 _expression_ Required.
 A variable that represents a '[TextEffectFormat](Word.TextEffectFormat.md)' object.

 ## Remarks

 This property can be a value from 0 (zero) through 5.
 (Large values for this property specify ample space between characters; values less than 1 can produce character overlap.)
 The following table gives the values of the **Tracking** property that correspond to the settings available in the user interface.